seyed-nouraie/Azure-Data-Lake-ETL/README.md

 # Azure Data Lake ETL
-Flows to route data from on premise syslog to Azure
+Flows to route data from on premise to Azure